 NEW CHALLENGES AHEAD

-Having spent the past few years focusing on others, Al Qassemi is now set to embark on an exciting new chapter – moving to Spain to train full-time in a bid to eventually qualify for the CrossFit Games, the sport’s flagship annual event held each year in the United States.
+Having spent the past few years focusing on others, Al Qassemi is now embarking on an exciting new chapter – moving to Spain to train full-time in a bid to eventually qualify for the CrossFit Games, the sport’s flagship annual event held each year in the United States.

 Despite her departure from the UAE, Red Bull is still firmly behind Al Qassemi and she is confident she can continue to influence the fitness landscape in her homeland.